priyanka-111-droid/100daysofcode/Day025/README.md

 * Enter a state name and try to fill the US map as accurately as possible

 * 50_states.csv and blank image having all states is already given

+2.[Spanish to English Quiz]

+* Quiz where spanish word is displayed and user has to give its English meaning(of 1 word)